 You’ll probably find yourself searching through these anomaly fields for artifacts, since artifacts are very valuable.
 They have special properties and are worth decent sums of cash.
 Again, there are artifacts of all different kinds.
 To search anomaly fields for artifacts, you’ll want an anomaly detector (there are three different kinds) which beeps when approaching anomalies.
 Better detectors have more range and recognize a wider array of anomalies.
 You’ll also want bolts, which you’d throw in front of you to make sure the path is safe.
 If the bolt sets off some kind of deadly energy trap, you just threw the bolt into an anomaly making it obvious that you have to look for another way forward.

 Lost Alpha provides an enormous world, so you’ll find yourself traveling a lot in order to complete objectives, but remember that traveling is supposed to be a major part of the game.
-Bethesda games do this best, due to the amount of content/side quests they have, as well as their dynamic/random encounters and populated worlds (especially Skyrim and Fallout 3).
-Lost Alpha on the other hand, while not lacking in detail, is lacking in ambient life.
+The world is too big in fact.
+Bethesda games do this best, due to the amount of content/side quests they have, as well as their dynamic/random encounters and populated worlds.
+Lost Alpha on the other hand, while not lacking in detail, is lacking in ambient life unless you enable the option which can BREAK quests.
 Maps are basically dull and lifeless in terms of creatures and NPCs, and there are almost no side quests prior to finishing the game.
-But the A-Life… huge disappointment, seeing as how alpha builds of SoC (which Lost Alpha is based on, hence the name) had far better and more active/random A-Life.
+Lost Alpha 1.3 (which we originally reviewed here) had supremely disappointing A-Life that was nowhere to be found (no offline A-Life).
+This is fixed in Developer’s Cut but as we said if you choose the option to enable this, it can break quests (no good middle ground) plus the maps are still too empty and lack quest content.

-From an atmospheric standpoint, Lost Alpha is excellent, and certainly the best in the series by far.
+From an atmospheric standpoint, Lost Alpha is great aesthetically and has some good atmospheric cues but gets tiring due to its wasted space.
 You can enter most buildings, never knowing what to expect.
 Some of the locations seem haunted and are vaguely reminiscent of places you’d find in the Metro games.
-The S.T.A.L.K.E.R. games were known for their atmosphere, and Lost Alpha seriously takes this aspect to a much higher level.
+The S.T.A.L.K.E.R. games were known for their atmosphere, and Lost Alpha seriously takes this aspect to a much higher level than vanilla, but not as good as other mods which are more dynamic, unpredictable, spooky, with more unique areas (mods such as NLC 7, Oblivion Lost Remake, even OGSR).
 They call it a man-made hell, and that truly seems to be the case.
 It just needs vastly improved A-Life and more side quests to take advantage of these amazing maps.

 Like RPGs, Lost Alpha provides the player with an inventory system, a journal, and much more.
 Let’s start with the PDA, or Personal Digital Assistant.